[11:00 AM] Behind the Campus

 “Hey, are you okay?
 What happened?”

-Raffy dropped to his knees beside his friend, then leaned him against the wall.
-His hands shaking slightly as he wiped the blood from Akasa’s temple with a small yellow handkerchief.
+Raffy dropped to his knees beside his friend, then carefully leaned him against the wall.
+His hands shook slightly as he wiped the blood from Akasa’s temple with a small yellow handkerchief.

 “I’m fine.
-Just a little... well—misunderstanding,” Akasa said, forcing a smile despite flinching when the wound was touched.
+Just a little... well—misunderstanding,” Akasa said, forcing a smile despite flinching when the cloth touched his wound.

 “Misunderstanding?
 Why didn’t you run?”
-Raffy couldn’t understand.
+Raffy demanded, confused.

 Akasa exhaled slowly.
-His eyes shifted to the scuffed shoe prints left behind, then he spoke softly.
+His eyes shifted to the scuffed shoe prints left in the dust, then he spoke softly.

 “I didn’t have... time.”